If you want to show up in Google search results – and show up high enough to get traffic – then you need to care about law firm SEO.

-Moving Prospects Through the Buyer’s Journey
+Moving Prospects Through the Buyer’s Process

 The buyer’s journey is the process consumers go through to learn about a product or service.
 It involves considering how a purchase could solve a problem and making the decision to buy.

-The journey consists of three main stages:
+The process consists of four main stages: